katrinan029/project-movat/README.md

 ## RESULTS AND DISCUSSION

-## CONCLUSIONS AND RECOMMENDATIONS.
+## CONCLUSIONS AND RECOMMENDATIONS

 ### CONCLUSIONS
 The layman's understanding of the obesity epidemic is an oversimplified abstraction.
 Obesity cannot be simply associated with one factor or another, whether social or health-related.
 It may turnout that solutions to the obesity epidemic require a nuanced understanding of the interactions that occur between multiple contributory variables.
-While access to exercise oppurtunities was found to have consistently robust predictive relationship with obesity rates (around a .5 percentage decrease in obesity for every additional percentage with access to exercise oppurtunities once other predictors are controlled for.),
-this relationship is also mediated by theinactivity rates of adults ina county.
+While access to exercise oppurtunities was found to have consistently robust predictive relationship with obesity rates(around a .5 percentage decrease in obesity for every additional percentage with access to exercise oppurtunities once other predictors are controlled for.), this relationship is also mediated by theinactivity rates of adults ina county.
 Similar interactions were plotted for various combinations of predictors.

 ### RECOMMENDATIONS
 A goverbment commited to fighting the obesity epidemic may ask how to best combtat this public health crisis.
 The truth is that Project Movat cannot answer this question definitively.
 The best that can be said is that this prject has laid out a map for which variables have strong correlations with obesity rates; and that more dedicated researchers might examine whether these correlatons translate to causal relationships.
 Without proper research on causality, Project Movat will sadly not be helpful in informing public policy.For everything that has been said, any effort to parse conclusions out of regressions that display substantial interaction effects should  approach these findings with appropriate caution.